plmilord/Hass.io-custom-component-superior-propane/README.md

 - [ ] Ability to configure this custom component via entries in the configuration.yaml file
 - [ ] Adjust refresh rates based on reading frequency
-- [ ] Validated proper operation when there is more than one tank in the customer account
 - [ ] Add delivery switch when 'adds_delivery_date' is not declared
+- [ ] Convert gas consumption units from m³ to liters of liquid

+### Completed

+- [x] Validated proper operation when there is more than one tank in the customer account

 ## Inspiration / Credits